noahlange/yarn2dew/docs/03-compiler.md

 Most important things to note:

 1. Every node has a `compile()` function that accepts two parameters, the compiler instance (conventionally, `$`) and state, which is discarded after compilation.
-2. Commands and macros are simply function versions of these, taking an array of string arguments as parameters instead of requiring you to futz with the AST.
+2. Commands are simply function versions of these, taking an array of string arguments as parameters instead of requiring you to futz with the AST.
 3. The compiler has 4 commonly-used public methods and 3 others of incidental importance.

 | Method                                                      | Description                                               |